code34/war-in-takistan/warcontext/functions/Readme.txt

 	WARCONTEXT - Readme

 	Description: functions directory
-	Contains all functions that are factorized code and call several times buy other wc scripts.
+	Contains all functions that are factorized code and call several times by other wc scripts.
 	Functions are normaly standalone code and don't require an external adaptation

 	Author:  code34 nicolas_boiteux@yahoo.fr